Disputes over safety, cost swirl a year after California OK'd plan to keep last nuke plant running – KION546

 PG&E has said workers would try again during the next refueling period, which could be as much as two years away.
 Once removed, evaluating the material can take another year.
 Under that scenario, it’s possible that information might not be available until after state reviews are completed and the NRC has considered the utility’s request for extended licenses.

-State Sen. Robert Laird and Assemblymember Dawn Addis, both Democrats, urged PG&E to determine if alternative testing can be used.
+State Sen. John Laird and Assembly member Dawn Addis, both Democrats, urged PG&E to determine if alternative testing can be used.
 In a letter to the utility, they lamented the lost opportunity to answer “allegations that the vessel is dangerously embrittled.”

 Financing questions also have emerged.